roots/docs/docs/trellis/master/wordpress-sites.md

 Each site starts with a "key" (`example.com` in this case).
 Trellis uses the key internally as the name of the site and as a default value in a lot of variables.
 We recommend naming your sites after their domain so it's descriptive.

-Nested under the name/key are the site's variables which are for that site only.
+Nested under the name/key are the site specific configuration settings.
 You only need to define a variable/setting if you want to overwrite the default value which can be found below.

 ## Passwords/secrets